mvolkmann/blog/src/zig.md

 ## Structs

 A `struct` is a custom type that holds a collection of fields and optional methods.
-Here is an example:

-Types in Zig, such as builtin types lik `i32` and custom `struct` types, are first-class values.
-This means they can be assigned to variables, assigned to struct fields, passed to functions, and returned from functions.
+Struct fields and methods cannot be made private.
+They are always visible outside the `struct` definition.

+The following code demonstrates defining and using a `struct`:

 ```zig
 const std = @import("std");